-Forefoot pain includes injuries to the long metatarsal bones in the foot, as well as pain to the side and under the ball of the foot.
+Forefoot pain includes injuries to the long metatarsal bones in the foot, inside, outside and under the ball of the foot.
+Here we explain the causes of forefoot pain as well as common skin conditions.

 Read more on Bunions